sameerabalay/NationalParkAnalysis/README.md

 ## Future Work
-* Merge the report data and the web scrapped into a Postgres database.
+* Merge the report data and the scrapped web data into a Postgres database.
+* Refactor the report data into a separate class and write functions
 * Run analysis on proximity of the park to a big city and the visitor count to the park
 * Integrate with Instagram api to get the most popular parks
 * Predict best time to visit a park on your personal preferences. (like - tent camping, back country camping, non-popular times etc.,)